 There is no doubt about it, Colorado and Colorado Springs, in general, is beautiful.
 There’s a reason that when you drive across the border it welcomes you to “Colorful Colorado”.
 It’s especially breathtaking in the fall when the leaves begin to change, and I would love to invite you to watch our fall colors.

 As a military family, it was quite a transition for us.
-We’re New Yorkers and we’re accustomed to skyscrapers and the hustle and bustle of a crowded city.
-However, once we arrived we saw the beautiful mountains and decided that we were never going back.
+We’re New Yorkers, and we’re accustomed to skyscrapers and the hustle and bustle of a crowded city.
+However, once we arrived, we saw the beautiful mountains and decided that we were never going back.
 As a matter of fact, our very youngest was born here in Colorado Springs, so Colorado is now home to us.
 So what made us stay?
 And why do I want you to now visit our beautiful adopted hometown?
-With so much to do for everyone, there’s a myriad of reasons.
+There are a variety of reasons for this, with so much to do for everyone.
 One of them being that it’s great for both families and singles alike.

 Colorado Springs is known as the ideal place for unique outdoor recreation, surrounded by stunning scenery.
 It’s the perfect escape for couples, friend-cations, solo excursions and weekend escapes from the hustle and bustle of everyday life.
 There are activities and experiences for people of all abilities, ranging from mild, leisurely nature walks, to extreme water sports as well as challengers for fitness-enthusiast.

-It’s an outdoor enthusiasts and a photographers dream.
-With hiking trails that leads to spectacular backdrops, I want to share with you 5 family friendly reasons you should visit Colorado Springs.
+It’s an outdoor enthusiast and a photographer’s dream.
+With hiking trails that lead to spectacular backdrops, I want to share with you five family-friendly reasons why you should visit Colorado Springs.